peterhinch/micropython-font-to-py/FONT_TO_PY.md

 Binary files currently support only the standard ASCII character set.
 There is no error character: the device driver must ensure that seeks are within range.
-Consequently the following arguments are invalid:
+Only the following optional arguments are valid:

- * -s or --smallest
+ * -f or --fixed.
- * -l or --largest
+ * -x or --xmap.
- * -e or --errchar
+ * -r or --reverse.

 # Dependencies, links and licence